-Nurses who hold a Master of Science in Nursing Degree from a nationally accredited program and are interested in continuing study in Holistic Nursing may be eligible to enter post graduate studies.
-The three pre-requisite courses required for advanced practice nursing - Advanced Assessment (4 hours), Advanced Pathophysiology (3 hours), and Advanced Pharmacology (3 hours) - will need to be completed before beginning the Holistic Nursing concentration and may be transferred from the previous graduate degree.
-If the MSN program from which the applicant graduated did not include all three courses, the three advanced courses may be taken through Tennessee State University before beginning the Holistic Nursing coursework.
 Graduation with a post-graduate certificate will require completion of Nursing 5080, 5170, 5180, and 5190.
-Students who choose to complete the post graduate certificate in Holistic nursing in addition to their primary degree in another area of study may take Holistic Nursing courses as the electives required for the primary degree.
+Students who choose to complete the post graduate certificate in Holistic nursing following their primary MSN degree concentration in another area of study may take Holistic Nursing courses as the electives required for the primary degree.
 Approved electives include Nursing 5080 and 5170.
-To earn the Holistic Nursing Post Graduate Certificate, those students would continue with Nursing 5180 and 5190 for a total of seven (7) additional hours to complete the requirement.
-Students who hold the MSN degree from another institution in another area of advanced practice nursing would complete the fourteen (14) hours in Holistic Nursing after transferring the ten (10) pre-requisite courses.
+To earn the Holistic Nursing Post Graduate Certificate, those students will continue with Nursing 5180 and 5190 for a total of seven (7) additional hours to complete the requirement.

+Students who hold the MSN degree from another institution in another area of advanced practice nursing will complete the fourteen (14) hours in Holistic Nursing after transferring the ten (10) prerequisite courses.